Trust in You

 "Trust In You" is a song by American contemporary Christian music singer-songwriter Lauren Daigle.
 It was released as the third single from her debut studio album, How Can It Be, on January 22, 2016.
 The song became her first Hot Christian Songs No. 1, staying there for 18 weeks.
 It was the most-played song of 2016 on US Christian radio and the second-biggest Christian song of 2016 overall in the US.
+It is certified Double Platinum in the US.

 Music video

 A music video for "Trust In You" was released on April 15, 2015.
 The video features Daigle singing with men in the background playing instruments.